16 Parenting Lessons from Around the World

-Lessons from France, Argentina, Japan, Kenya and beyond might challenge what you believe about raising a healthy, happy and successful child.
+These lessons from France, Argentina, Japan, Kenya and beyond might challenge your beliefs about raising a healthy, happy and successful child.

-What sets parents up for success in other countries — and what do they simply do differently?
+What sets parents up for success in other countries outside the United States.
+And what do they do differently?

-Here are lessons from France, Argentina, Japan, Kenya and beyond that might challenge what you believe about raising a healthy, happy and successful child.
+These lessons from France, Argentina, Japan, Kenya and beyond might challenge your beliefs about raising a healthy, happy and successful child.

-It’s the issue of food that seems to impress people most.
+It’s the issue of food that seems to impress people the most.
 In France, mealtimes are more formal affairs.
-There are few, if any, kids menus in restaurants.
+There are few, if any, kids' menus in restaurants.
 French kids gobble up stinky cheese and snails with garlic and butter.
 School lunches regularly involve four courses.

 And notably, no one is toting goldfish crackers and squeezable yogurt at all times.
 The typical French eating schedule is three sit-down meals, plus one afternoon snack.
 Civilized.

 This more restrained and structured relationship with food goes hand in hand with France’s more authoritarian parenting ethos, which is one reason why many people say that French parents are also happier.
-(Others argue that it’s not some je n'ais sais quois about being French, it’s the nationalized — and in some cases free — child care, which should be the big takeaway here.)
+(Others argue that it’s not some je n'ai sais quoi about being French, it’s the nationalized — and in some cases free — child care, which should be the big takeaway here.)

 As Outside magazine put it, in Sweden, “friluftsliv, the Swedish term for living close to nature, isn’t just a parenting strategy, it’s a way of life.”